sato96/Ecg_Reader_App/README.md

 ECG reader App.

-It gets data from *link project here* opening a websocket e plotting ecg in real time.
+It gets data from *https://github.com/sato96/ECG_esp8266* opening a websocket e plotting ecg in real time.
 When you click on save button it saves your ecg in csv.
 You can view ecg signal using the file menu.

 *TODO features*